Marco Ehmann

-Marco Ehmann (born 3 August 2000) is a professional footballer who plays as a centre-back.
+Marco Ehmann (born 3 August 2000) is a professional footballer who plays as a centre-back or Oberliga Baden-Württemberg club Villingen.
 Born in Germany, he represented both his country of birth and Romania at youth level.

 Career

 Ehmann made his Liga I debut for Dinamo București in a match against FC Voluntari, on 2 August 2020.

 On 26 June 2023, Ehmann signed for Ekstraklasa club Stal Mielec on a two-year deal with the option for a further year.
 On 27 June 2024, it was announced he suffered an ACL tear during Stal's pre-season camp, and would be ruled out of play for approximately six to eight months.